ysyk2021/the-power-of-agile-customer-feedback-incorporating-input-into-product-and-service-design/src/chapter-4-1.md

-# Integrating Feedback into the Product Development Process

 In this chapter, we will explore strategies for incorporating feedback into product design and integrating feedback into the product development process.
 We will discuss the importance of collecting and analyzing feedback, involving cross-functional teams in the product development process, and using agile methodologies to incorporate feedback.